api-platform/docs/deployment/kubernetes.md

         --set corsAllowOrigin='^https?://[a-z\]*\.mywebsite.com$'

 You can add the parameter `--dry-run` to check upfront if anything is correct.
-Replace the values with the image-parameters from the stage above.
+Replace the values with the image parameters from the stage above.
 The parameter `php.appSecret` is the `AppSecret` from ./.env Fill the rest of the values with the correct settings.
 For available options see /helm/api-platform/values.yaml.